ul0gic/corrode/README.md

 ### Method 1: Quick Install (Recommended)

-Install Corrode globally so you can run it from anywhere with just `corrode`:
+Install Corrode globally so you can run it from anywhere with just `corrode --url https://example.com`:

 ```bash
 # Clone the repository